NORTHEAST WILDERNESS TRUST

 Duren Mountain is home to an impressive range of wildlife.
-An active, two-acre beaver pond is home to diverse plants and birds.
-Since DU placed game cameras on the property in 2019, moose, bear, coyote, and bobcat have all been seen wandering the land.
+An active, two-acre beaver pond supports diverse plants and birds.
+Since DU placed trail cameras on the property in 2019, moose, bear, coyote, and bobcat have all been seen wandering the land.
 Ruffed grouse and snowshoe hare are also abundant in the dense, young hardwoods that have regrown since the last timber harvest in 2006 on the lower elevations of the property.
 A Northern White Cedar Swamp, which is a globally uncommon type of wetland, occupies more than 50 acres.

 This new Wilderness Preserve adds to a sizeable protected corridor near the Connecticut River, which is considered a critical wildlife area.
 It is flanked by properties protected by Vermont Land Trust.

 Vermont Conservation Design, a report by the Vermont Fish & Wildlife Department, calls for 9% of the state’s forestland to be old forest.
 Duren Mountain is one of several wilderness areas protected by Northeast Wilderness Trust that contribute to this goal.

 Duren Mountain Wilderness Preserve is open for quiet, non-motorized (on-foot) recreation like hiking, hunting by permission, nature study, and birdwatching.
 If you are interested in hunting permission for Duren Mountain Wilderness Preserve, please visit our Hunting Program page.